sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ### 1.3.1 Deploy BIG-IP on F5 rSeries

-Download the BigIP image from the [F5 Downloads](https://my.f5.com/manage/s/downloads) for F5OS and save it to your local machine.
+Download the BIG-IP image for F5OS from the [F5 Downloads](https://my.f5.com/manage/s/downloads) site and save it to your local machine.

 In the F5 rSeries interface navigate to `Tenant Images` and click on the `Upload` button.